 - Contraceptive pill: When period symptoms are severe, doctors sometimes suggest birth control pills to help keep hormone levels more regulated.

-- Nutrition: Choosing healthy foods mostly and reducing caffeine, salt, and sugar may ease period symptoms, including period fatigue.
+- Nutrition: Choosing healthy foods and reducing caffeine, salt, and sugar may ease period symptoms, including feeling drained during your period.
 The Cleveland Clinic explains that eating various fruits and vegetables can help alleviate period symptoms.
-They state that leafy greens like kale and swiss chard, rich in iron and B vitamins, can help with tiredness and fatigue.
+They state that leafy greens like kale and swiss chard, rich in iron and B vitamins, can help with sluggishness.
 However, it’s important to note that leafy greens contain non-heme iron, which is harder to absorb.
 Therefore, iron supplementation may be beneficial in helping to support iron levels.

 - Sleep: A woman’s baseline body temperature increases by about 0.5C before her period, which may lead to poor sleep.
 If you’re struggling to fall asleep, try lowering the temperature of your home before going to bed.
 Aim to get about eight hours of sleep each night to ease period symptoms like depression, anxiety, and fatigue.